vipulDessai/game-development-notes/unreal-engire/multiplayer/unreal-multiplayer.md

 - start the client by just clicking on the .exe
   - press ` and type open 127.0.0.1

-# start local server from game

-- mode (click on the menu next to the play button)
-  - set New Editor window
-  - number of players 2
-  - Net Mode -> stand alone
-- use the create session, find session and join session to join it

 ## Network simulation